 - Try to wear comfortable clothing for nursing.

 - Babies move their heads from side to side with a wide mouth when they are ready to latch.
-You may wait until they attach and begin sucking reflex.
+Positioning the baby so that the mother’s nipple touches the space between their upper lip and nose will trigger the gape reflex, which will encourage a deep and comfortable latch.

-- Mothers who have oversupply may try this position to reduce the risk of aspiration since the baby faces downwards towards the breast.
+- Mothers who have oversupply may try this position.

 - If needed, support the baby with one hand and breast with another hand.